 Supply chain management often faces substantial pressure, as it is called upon to achieve multiple goals simultaneously.
-It is seen as an auxiliary function to other departments: sales demand high service levels; finance requires supply chain to cut costs; and manufacturing likes to produce in large batch sizes to increase machine utilization, implying more storage costs.
+It is seen as an auxiliary function to other departments: sales demand high service levels to keep up with increasing customer demands regarding speed; finance requires supply chain to cut costs; and production likes to produce in large batch sizes to increase asset utilization, implying higher stock levels and costs.
 In such a setup, balancing requirements is challenging.
-To oil the supply chain wheels, explicit strategy and data-driven transparency are beneficial for finding a balance between initially contradictory requirements.
-A company can be a product leader, a service leader, or a cost leader, but it cannot shine in all three areas at the same time.
+To oil the supply chain wheels, an explicit supply chain strategy and data-driven transparency are beneficial for finding the right balance between these contradictory requirements.
+In the manufacturing industry, a company can be a product leader, a service leader, or a cost leader, but it cannot shine in all three areas at the same time.

 Many manufacturers are plagued by a multipronged quandary: low service/delivery performance, coupled with high costs and/or high levels of tied-up working capital.
 Solving for the dilemma is a task that typically falls to the supply chain management function, which is often seen as an auxiliary function and is called upon to do the impossible: balance the opposing aims of the various departments, including sales, manufacturing, and finance.
 Those goals, in short, can be summarized as delivering higher service levels and lower costs while freeing up cash.